hackclub/hackclub/workshops/flask-login/README.md

 ```

 This just imports the `Flask` and `request` modules from the `flask` library, because they're the only ones we need from that library.
 We also need `json` because that's what we'll be using for storing our data.
-In order to create a webserver with flask we'll need to define a Flask app.
+In order to create a webserver with Flask we'll need to define a Flask app.
 We do this with the following line:
 ```python
 app = Flask("MyApp")
 ```
 The parameter passed into `Flask()` can be any string, and it's the name of your app.
 You can set it to any valid string you want as it doesn't really make a difference in the project.
-We've now defined our app, but we want to run it.
+We've now defined our app, but it won't do anything unless we run it.
 Let's add a line at the bottom of our code to run this.
 ```python
 app.run(host='0.0.0.0')
 ```
-This runs our newly created app on port 8080, which is the port repl.it allows for webrequests without specifying a port.
-(If you wanted to use another port, you would have to manually specify it in the URL.)
+This runs our newly created app on the default port, 5000.
+It doesn't really matter which port you use because repl.it makes it possible to use any port you want here (as long as it's not port 80).

 ## Adding Routes
 Right now, our app is kind of useless.
 If you run it, it should start a new webserver, but it won't do anything.
 Let's start by creating our first route.